hackgvl/nights/.github/ISSUE_TEMPLATE/volunteers.md

 - [ ] Get commitments from volunteers for the upcoming event
 - [ ] Ask volunteers to RSVP to the event
 - [ ] Connect with volunteers and share necessary tasks / details with them
+- [ ] Communicate with volunteers (see TEMPLATE-hackgreenville-nights-schedule-and-talking-points-for-organizer)
-- [ ] Confirm about any special needs for the video recording volunteer(s)
+  - confirm about any special needs for the video recording volunteer(s)
-- [ ] Communicate with volunteers about when they need to arrive, tasks, and such
+  - when they need to arrive, tasks, and such
-- [ ] Ask volunteers to raise their hand at the event if they see a speaker or other volunteers with a hand up.
+  - ask volunteers to raise their hand at the event if they see a speaker or other volunteers with a hand up.
 This worked well at the Feb 2024 event to interrupt the crowd without having to do so abruptly.
-- [ ] Communicate with volunteers about where to park to unload and how to get into the building if they arrive before the doorbell is up.
+  - where to park to unload and how to get into the building if they arrive before the doorbell is up.

 ## Past Notes
 See our earlier [Volunteers](https://github.com/hackgvl/nights/issues?q=volunteers+in%3Atitle+is%3Aissue) issues for past notes and context.